 Binyam Mohamed was released from Guantanamo Bay in March 2009.
 Following his release he claimed he was tortured with the collusion of UK security services.

 Mr Mohamed was arrested in Pakistan in April 2002.
 From May 2002 to May 2004 there is no hard evidence available as to where Mr Mohamed was detained.
 He alleges he was subject to extraordinary rendition by the US to Morocco in July 2004.
 In January 2004 he alleges he was moved to a US military prison in Afghanistan.
 In September 2004 he was finally transferred to Guantanamo Bay.

-While in Pakistan, Morocco, Afghanistan and Guantanamo Bay Mr Mohamed alleges that he was subjected to torture and inhuman and degrading treatment.
-In particular he alleges that his treatment consisted of genital mutilation, deprivation of sleep and food, being held in stress positions for days at a time, and being forced to listen to loud music and screams of other prisoners while locked in a pitch black cell, all while being forced to implicate himself and others in terrorist plots against the US.
+While in Pakistan, Morocco, Afghanistan and Guantanamo Bay, Mr Mohamed alleged that he was subjected to torture and inhuman and degrading treatment.
+In particular he alleged that his treatment consisted of genital mutilation, deprivation of sleep and food, being held in stress positions for days at a time, and being forced to listen to loud music and screams of other prisoners while locked in a pitch black cell, all while being forced to implicate himself and others in terrorist plots against the US.

-While in Morocco, Mr Mohamed claims that his interrogators used personal information they could only have received from the British authorities, including detailed information about his life in the UK, people he knew and his education.
-He says that he was shown photographs which his interrogators told him had been provided by MI5.
-He also alleges that UK officials questioned him while he was detained in Pakistan and Guantanamo Bay.
+While in Morocco, Mr Mohamed claimed that his interrogators used personal information they could only have received from the British authorities, including detailed information about his life in the UK, people he knew and his education.
+He said that he was shown photographs which his interrogators told him had been provided by MI5.
+He also alleged that UK officials questioned him while he was detained in Pakistan and Guantanamo Bay.